clrnd/discogs2pg/README.md

 * someone with experience in DBs could improve the data structure and indexes/primary keys
 * someone with experience in structuring Haskell projects could help with the types/typeclasses and modules
+* the code uses lazy lists (for real), I'd like to refactor it with conduit or something

 I'd be glad to hear suggestions and take pull requests, of course.